SEGNIDIMOHAMED/SEGNIDIMOHAMED.github.io/_talks/2012_11_09_mobile_summit.md

 mathjax: true
 ---

-Spoke on a panel as a stand-in for [Suleman Ali](https://www.businesswire.com/news/home/20120807006173/en/Open-Mobile-Summit-Launches-Show-San-Francisco) (illness) about how serving programmatic advertisements could generate ``real'' revenue.
+Spoke on a panel as a stand-in for [Suleman Ali](https://www.businesswire.com/news/home/20120807006173/en/Open-Mobile-Summit-Launches-Show-San-Francisco) (illness) about how serving programmatic advertisements could generate "real" revenue.